 Bring your hiking shoes—this lake is located in Cheesequake Park, where there are lots of trails and wood bridges when you’re not on the beach by the lake.
 Swimming is permitted in Hooks Creek Lake from Memorial Day weekend through Labor Day weekend while lifeguards are on duty, and there’s a beach complex where you can change and fuel up on snacks after a swim.
 You can also fish from the fully stocked freshwater or try to catch the blue crabs that hang by the crabbing bridge near the beach.

 300 Gordon Road, Matawan, NJ 07747

-The huge beach area makes this a must for swimmers—you can find a roomy spot and relax in the sand after taking a dip.
-With a beach complex that’s got changing areas, restrooms, showers, a first-aid station, and a concession stand, you can spend the whole day here swimming and taking part in the action.
+The huge sandy shore makes this a must for swimmers—you can find a roomy spot and relax in the sand after a dip.
+With a complex that’s got changing areas, restrooms, showers, a first-aid station, and a concession stand, you can spend the whole day here swimming and taking part in the action.
 Kids will love hanging at one of the two playgrounds and tossing a ball over the volleyball nets on the beachfront.

 311 Windeler Road, Howell, NJ 07731

 This park has everything, from historic Batso Village within Wharton State Forest to tent camping for an overnight experience.
 Swimming facilities are available at Atsion Recreation Area from Memorial Weekend to Labor Day while lifeguards are on duty.
 And you’ll find plenty of rivers and streams for canoeing, hiking trails, unpaved roads for mountain biking and horseback riding, plus areas to observe birds and other native wildlife.